natewatson999/node-virustotal/README.md

 * "setKey" : the same parameters as deleteKey.
 This takes a particular key in the keyring, and sets the working key to the key in question, and the mode of the working connection to the specified keytype.
 * "getDelay" : no parameters.
 If the current mode is "public" or "honey", then this prints the delay between tasks.
 Does nothing otherwise.
 * "setDelay" : 1 parameter: an integer which is a number of milliseconds.
 If the current mode is "public" or "honey", then this sets the delay between tasks.
 Does nothing otherwise.
+* "help" : no parameters.
+Tells the user to read the README.md file.
+* "IPv4Report" : 1 parameter: an IPv4 address which isn't a technical address.
+If the current mode is not "intel", this asks Virustotal for a report on the address in question.
+* "DomainReport" : 1 parameter: an domain which isn't a technical address.
+If the current mode is not "intel", this asks Virustotal for a report on the domain in question.
+* "submitURL" : 1 parameter: a valid URL.
+Takes the URL in question, and submits it to Virustotal for analysis.

 ## Security And Legal Notes
 The Virustotal API supports both HTTP and HTTPS.
 This API only uses HTTPS.